Top Rankings

 ºÚÁÏÍø¹ÙÍø High Schools in Orange County Schools School District have an average math proficiency score of 67% (versus the North Carolina public high school average of 58%), and reading proficiency score of 62% (versus the 58% statewide average).

-ºÚÁÏÍø¹ÙÍø High School in Orange County School School District have a Graduation Rate of 88%, which is more than the North Carolina average of 85%.
+ºÚÁÏÍø¹ÙÍø High School in Orange County School School District have a Graduation Rate of 86%, which is equal to the North Carolina average of 86%.

-The school with highest graduation rate is Orange High School, with 92% graduation rate.
+The school with highest graduation rate is Cedar Ridge High School, with 89% graduation rate.
 Read more about public school graduation rate statistics in North Carolina or national school graduation rate statistics.

 Minority enrollment is 50% of the student body (majority Hispanic), which is less than the North Carolina public high school average of 55% (majority Black and Hispanic).